 Why E-E-A-T matters on product pages

-Google's E-E-A-T framework (Experience, Expertise, Authoritativeness, Trustworthiness) is often discussed in the context of blog posts and informational content.
-But product pages are where trust arguably matters most—users are making purchasing decisions with their money.
+Google's E-E-A-T framework (Experience, Expertise, Authoritativeness, Trustworthiness) applies to product pages just as much as editorial content, but through different signals.
+Product pages are where trust arguably matters most: users are making purchasing decisions with their money.

 The E-E-A-T framework applied to products